 The question most travellers face isn’t whether to go on a holiday to this tropical corner of Queensland, it’s when's the best time to visit and where to base yourself after you’ve booked your flight to Cairns.
 Should you stay close to the action in Cairns City, unwind by the beachfront in Palm Cove, indulge in resort life up in Port Douglas, or escape completely to the islands just offshore?

-This Cairns area and accommodation guide breaks down each option with insider tips, travel logistics, and accommodation ideas to help you find the best area to stay in Cairns.
+This Cairns area and accommodation guide breaks down each option with insider tips, proximity to top attractions, travel logistics, and accommodation ideas to help you find the best area to stay in Cairns.

 At a glance: